saedyousef/stars_triangle/README.md

 # StarsTriangle
-PHP script that drawing a triangle of stars
+PHP script to draw triangle of stars with specified number of rows and repetition

-To run this script form the CLI :
-clone this repo
-cd to the path_to_the_repo
-php StarsTriangle.php {specify the number of rows}  {specify the number of repetition}

-# Example
+# Test the script

 php StarsTriangle.php 5 3